Can You Contribute to Both a Traditional IRA and a Roth IRA?

 You Can Maximize Your Retirement Savings if You're Eligible to Do Both

-A Roth IRA and a traditional IRA are among the most valuable retirement saving opportunities available after an employer-sponsored retirement plan.
+A Roth IRA and a traditional IRA are among the most valuable retirement saving opportunities available after employer-sponsored retirement plans.
 Both types of IRAs offer tax-deferred growth, but with different tax treatment of the contributions going in and the distributions that come out.
 Motivated retirement savers often ask if they can contribute to both.

 Roth IRAs vs. Traditional IRAs

 The major distinction between Roth IRAs and traditional IRAs is the money you contribute to each.
 Roth contributions are made with after-tax dollars, whereas traditional IRA contributions are typically made with post-tax dollars.
 Many taxpayers can claim a tax deduction for the amount of their traditional IRA contributions.

 As a result of all this, Roth distributions from principal can be taken tax-free.
 Traditional IRA distributions from principal are subject to taxation in the year you take them, and you must begin taking required minimum distributions after you reach age 70 1/2.
 Not so with a Roth IRA.
 You can remain fully invested for as long as you like.

 Contributing to a Traditional IRA

 Anyone who has earned income during the tax year can make a contribution to an IRA, whether that income is the result of a wage-earning job or through self-employment.
 Married workers can also contribute to spousal IRAs on behalf of their spouses if that spouse didn't have any earned income during that year.

 Income from interest, dividends, and capital gains alone doesn't permit an individual to contribute to an IRA, however.